anderkonzen/mars-rovers/README.md

 5 1 E
 ```

+You might need to change the file mode to be executable, ie., `chmod +x run.sh`, in order to run the script.

 **Note**: The first time you run one of the above, docker will download the image (ruby:2.4.0-alpine) in case you don't have it already.

 ## Toughts about the problem